-Please note, there are some places where you cannot possess cannabis in public:
+Please note that there are some places where you cannot possess cannabis in public.
+For example,

-- You can possess up to 150 grams of cannabis or its equivalent at home.
+- You can possess up to 150 grams of dried cannabis or its equivalent at home (see table above).
 It doesn’t matter if it’s an apartment, condo, or your house – the limit of 150-gram applies to the entire household.
 This means that if you live with others, you must share the 150-gram limit.

-You can grow cannabis here in Quebec, but for how long?
+6. You can grow cannabis at home in Quebec, but that might change

 In some provinces, you can grow up to 4 cannabis plants at home.
 In Quebec, the law says that you cannot grow any plants cannabis at home.
 However, this law was recently challenged and overturned.
 This means that it is currently legal to grow cannabis at home.
 Caution is advised.
 The case is being heard at the Court of Appeal and the law could change at any time.

-If you decide to grow cannabis, be sure to stay up to date on any changes!
+If you decide to grow cannabis at home, be sure to stay up to date on any changes!

 Driving while impaired is a crime.
 This means that if you have more than a certain amount of THC (the psychoactive component in cannabis) in your blood while driving, you can be charged with a crime.
 The seriousness of the crime depends on how much THC is in your blood.
 For more information please see our article on impaired driving.

 In Quebec, a “zero-tolerance” system will be put in place.
 This means that you will not be allowed to drive with any cannabis present in your blood.
 If you are caught, you will not be charged with a crime, but you could receive a fine and lose demerit points.Your driver’s license will also be automatically suspended for 90 days.
 This zero-tolerance system is not in effect at the moment, but will be implemented at some point in the future.